itential/itential.deployer/documents/redis_guide.md

 # Running the Playbook

-To execute all Redis roles, run the `redis.yml` playbook:
+To execute all Redis roles, run the `redis` playbook:

 ```
-ansible-playbook redis.yml -i <inventory>
+ansible-playbook itential.deployer.redis -i <inventory>
 ```

 You can also run select Redis roles by using the following tags: